International Velvet (album): Legacy

-In a retrospective review for AllMusic, Stephen Thomas Erlewine thought that the album fails "as often as it succeeds" in changing the band's sound from a late-80's indie pop to something more akin to hard rock.
-He thought that "I am the Mob" and "Mulder and Scully" had good hooks but were gimmicky and found it hard to understand all the pop culture references.
-Overall, he felt that the previous album, Way Beyond Blue delivered a better experience.
+In a retrospective review for AllMusic, Stephen Thomas Erlewine found that International Velvet "fails as often as it succeeds" in changing Catatonia's sound from "late-'80s indie pop" to something more akin to hard rock, and cited the "self-conscious" pop culture references in "I Am the Mob" and "Mulder and Scully" as examples of a "weakness for gimmicks".
+He nonetheless concluded that it "has its fair share of pop delights – it just doesn't deliver as many as Way Beyond Blue".

-The album was nominated for the Mercury Music Prize 1998, which was awarded to Gomez for Bring It On.
+The album was nominated for the 1998 Mercury Music Prize, which was awarded to Gomez for Bring It On.
 DJ Steve Lamacq hosted a special on International Velvet on his BBC Radio 6 Music series Classic Albums of the 90s in 2010.
 The album's title track has since achieved an iconic status within the culture of Wales, being performed at the Millennium Stadium in Cardiff for the opening ceremony of the 1999 Rugby World Cup, and representing an important part of the Cool Cymru movement.